 The Policy

 1. The Council will appoint a nominated member of staff/ Councillor or Councillors as moderator(s).
 They will be responsible for posting and monitoring of the content ensuring it complies with the Social Media Policy.
-The moderator will have authority to remove any posts made by third parties from our social media pages which are deemed to be of a defamatory, libel nature.
-Such post will also be reported to the Hosts (i.e., Facebook) and the clerk.
+The moderator will have authority to remove any posts made by third parties from Parish Council social media pages which are deemed to be of a defamatory or libelous nature.
+Such posts will also be reported to the media site hosts (e.g. Facebook) and the clerk.

-2. The Parish Council will appoint a nominated “Webmaster” to maintain and update the Parish Council Website
+2. The Parish Council may appoint a nominated “Webmaster” to maintain and update the Parish Council Website.

 Social media along with the Parish Council website may be used to –